thisiserico/preferences/code-semantics/tests/README.md

 Hmmm...
 This works, but I'm starting to feel a lot of repetition 🤔 If I were to write this as production code, would I improve it somehow?
-I would!
-I'd apply some of the maintainable code principles, like avoiding repetition!
+I might!
+I'd probably apply some of the maintainable code principles, like avoiding unnecessary repetition!
 We're writing those constants over and over, deleting a space always work in the same way and the asserts all look the same.
 Let's simplify all that.
 There are different ways of doing so, but in this case I'll extract certain operations into methods.